Welcome to today's edition of the Rush 24-7 podcast.

 And the answer is in the palm of her hand.

-We'll look beyond the talking points on Sarah Palin's hand.
+Sarah Palin as a cheat sheet will look beyond the talking points on Sarah Palin's hand.

-I'm Wolf Blitzer.
+I'm Wolf Mitzer.

-You're in the situation room.
+You're in the situation.

 No bias in the media, right?

-Are we uh are we all agreed on that?
+Are we all agreed on that?

-Hey, but I have notes here, said Wolf.
+I have notes here, said Wolf.

 I got notes.

-I got a lot of no more notes than Sarah Palin, but I don't write them on my hand.
+I got a lot of more notes than Sarah Palin, but I don't write them on my hand.

-What do you say to people who say in spite of all that exposure, people are not sure who you are or what you stand for?
+What do you say to people who say, in spite of all that exposure, people are not sure who you are or what you stand for?

-This is the Washington analysis that came up uh over the last couple months since my poll numbers went down.
+This is the Washington analysis that came up over the last couple months since my poll numbers went down.

 So you don't pay attention to that?